radek-svanda-elder/presentation-pgp-lambda-performance/slides/lambda-performance.md

 ## 3rd iteration: Back to Java 11

 - Is a plain Java application faster in Lambda environment?
-- Is Kotlin more expressive and also faster?
+- Is Kotlin more expressive but also faster?

 ----